marcoms/libcryptick-api-config-spec/readme.md

-# libcryptic JSON API configuration
+# libcryptick JSON API configuration

 Each object required by the configuration file is of the format 'name (type)'.